-Caledonia Mining is responding actively to the COVID-19 Pandemic and the threat it poses to its employees, their families and the continuity of its operations.
+Caledonia and Blanket Mine are responding actively to the COVID-19 Pandemic and in particular the threat it poses to Blanket Mine’s employees, their families, the broader community and the continuity of its operations.

-The Company’s first priority will always be the safety and health of all of its employees and their families, management continue to monitor the situation and conduct regular reviews to update its decisions in response to the disease.
-Management have taken active measures to help minimise the risk of infection and to safeguard the continuity of day to day business operations at Caledonia Mining’s flagship asset, the Blanket Mine.
+The group’s first priority will always be the safety and health of all of its employees and their families at the mine.
+Management continues to monitor the situation and conduct regular reviews to update its decisions in response to the disease.
+Management has taken active measures to help minimise the risk of infection and to safeguard the continuity of day to day business operations at Caledonia’s flagship asset, the Blanket Mine.

 These measures include: